mathewgomas-alfred/mathewgomas.io/tutorials/common_workflows.rst

 .. image:: /images/en/common-workflows/Floodfill-krita.png
     :alt: flood fill in krita

-Choose a color from color elector and just click on the area you want to fill the color.
+Choose a color from color selector and just click on the area you want to fill the color.
 As we have expanded the fill with grow selection the color will be filled slightly underneath the line art thus giving us a clean fill.

 GMIC Colorize [Interactive]
 """""""""""""""""""""""""""